 Remember that if you have accumulated anything more than 6 points in your first two years of driving you could face an instant ban and you may need to retake your theory and practical driving tests.

-If you have been accused of any of the above crimes, get in touch with the team of solicitors at DPP Law today for further advice.
+If you have been accused of any of the above crimes, get in touch with DPP Law’s driving offence solicitors today for further advice.